Antivirus Protection & Internet Security Software

 Since 2006, Fabio has been a voluntary member of the security community Linha Defensiva (Defensive Line), a non-government organization.
 In addition, he is a member of the Alliance of Security Analysis Professionals (ASAP), a network of NGOs, professionals and individuals dedicated to providing security related support to end users.
 Fabio has more than five years of experience as a malware analyst and possesses a university degree in Computer Science.

-Stefan is involved in several innovative research projects, ranging from malware databases or honeypots to web crawlers.
-He is a regular speaker at major international security conferences, including Virus Bulletin, RSA and AVAR.
+Stefan is involved in several innovative research projects, ranging from malware databases and honeypots to web crawlers.
+He is a regular speaker at major international security conferences, including SAS, Virus Bulletin, RSA, IDC or AVAR.

 Ghareeb joined Kaspersky Lab in May 2013.
 As a Senior Security Researcher he is responsible for studying and analyzing different kinds of threats and malware, as well as providing knowledge support in the Middle East, Turkey and Africa.